ccorgz/typix/README.md

 `Typix` helps validate objects by checking their field types and values:
 - Ensures the fields match the expected types.
 - Allows custom value validation rules for each field (e.g., ensuring `ID` is not `-1`).
-- Supports strict validation mode, where all fields must be present and match their types.
+- Supports strict validation mode, where all fields must be present and match their types unless specified otherwise.
+- Individual fields can have a `strict` property set to `false`, making them optional and skipping validation if the field is missing or `undefined`.

 ## Usage